tun72/smart-budget-tracker/README.md

 ### 💻 Step 2: Run It Locally, Setup Video, Live Preview

-Want to run this project on your own machine?
+> Want to run this project on your own machine?
 We've got you covered:
 👉 [Setup & Live Preview Link](https://techwithemma.gumroad.com/l/nphhyz)

-### 🚀 [Step 3]: Get the Extended Version — Stripe Payments Video (Free Trial), Full Source Code, Deployment & More etc
+### 🚀 [Step 3]: Get the Extended Version — Stripe Payment Video (Free Trial), Full Source Code, Deployment & More.

-This is the missing piece — the Stripe payment engine that powers your SaaS business.
+This is the missing piece — the Stripe payment that powers your SaaS.
 👉 [Get the Extended Version](https://techwithemma.gumroad.com/l/gasvc)

 * Free Trial + Monthly & Yearly Plan